island-lang/island-lang.github.io/README.md

 The language also embeds a statically-typed **logic programming subsystem**, that significantly deviates from the Prolog tradition - which mostly concentrates on the centrality of relations - and instead encourages tight interconnections between relations, functions and objects as complementary entities.

+A novel, conceptually distinct form of declarative programming called **knowledge-driven programming** is introduced.
+It is currently a part of an ongoing experimental design process and may later mature enough to receive its own dedicated language.

 [TOC]
 # Introduction